 - Recovery is a journey requiring a commitment to changes, both big and small on an ongoing basis, including medication

-ZUBSOLV offers your patients the opportunity for a change in maintenance treatment, so you can help them take a different path on their journey to recovery
+ZUBSOLV offers your patients the opportunity for a change in treatment, so you can help them take a different path on their journey to recovery

 With ZUBSOLV, you can help your patients make a change on their path to recovery with no increased rate of withdrawal symptoms or discontinuation over Suboxone film.
 4